matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 ## Proposal

-When an event is scheduled for sending the client gets a temporal so called `future_id` to control of when to actually send these events.
+When an event is scheduled for sending the client gets a temporal so called `future_id` to control when to actually send these events.
 This allows a very flexible way to mark events as expired.
 The sender predefines the event that will be sent once the condition "the client does not sent heartbeat pings" anymore is met.